abdolence/sbt-gcs-resolver/README.md

 // If you really need to make some of the files available for everyone Global / gcsPublishFilePolicy := GcsPublishFilePolicy.PublicAccess
 ```
-For Google Artifact Registry please use gcloud/GCP console to manage security.
+For Google Artifact Registry please use Google Cloud IAM to manage security.

 ### Licence
 Apache Software License (ASL)